-Here's what you should do to make sure the meeting is consequential, efficient, and inclusive:
+Here's what you should do to make sure the meeting or town hall is consequential, efficient, and inclusive:

 - 1. Be prepared.
-Review the framing questions below and talking points prior to the discussion. - 2.
+Create an agenda and assign roles to volunteers if needed.
+If there is a group discussion, have the facilitator review the framing questions below and talking points prior to the discussion. - 2.
 Be clear in the agenda and purpose of the meeting.
-Consider sending some framing questions (see below) to participants ahead of time so that attendees are prepared. - 3.
+If your format includes discussion, consider sending some framing questions below to participants ahead of time so that attendees are prepared. - 3.
 Engage participants in meaningful ways.
 Be aware of who is contributing to conversations and who is not and explore ways to invite the quiet folks to share their thoughts.
 You may find that changing the format for example, having small groups discuss into breakout rooms will allow space for all voices to be heard.

-4. Keep the group on track.
+The chat feature can also be used to keep track of outstanding comments or questions. - 4.
+Keep the group on track.
 If the discussion veers off course to other topics, remind participants of the purpose of the meeting.
 If you think the discussion will be contentious, you may want to set ground rules at the beginning.